mars0i/masonclj/doc/general/ABMsInClojure.md

 There are a few Java ABM libraries, and at least one Javascript (Coffeescript, actually) ABM library.
 So an option is to use them with Clojure or Clojurescript.
-I have not spent time researching every library that might possibly be useful.
+I'll describe a few below.
+I haven't spent time researching every library that might possibly be useful.
 Rightly or wrongly, I don't bother examining libraries that do not seem to be widely used and regularly maintained.
 (Someone else may want to cast a wider net, and might find something very worthwhile to use, but I haven't have time.
 I'm open to suggestions, though.)
 Some available ABM libraries and environments are listed here:
 [comparison_of_agent-based_modeling_software](https://en.m.wikipedia.org/wiki/Comparison_of_agent-based_modeling_software).
 Some of the tools seem to be designed for special, narrow purposes, and I suspect that some (e.g. Swarm?) may be old and not well maintained.